 Ta-152H Fighter - The Ta 152H Höhenjäger or High-Altitude Fighter was designed to attack the rumored American B-29 Bombers should they be used against Germany.
 The Ta-152H was propeller driven and could operate at high altitude.
 It had heavy armament to allow it to deal quickly with enemy aircraft.
 It had three weapons: one 30 mm cannon centered within the propeller hub and two 20 mm cannons located in the wing roots.

-The Ta-152H fighter was very short ranged and can only make one attack on the bomber.
-There is no second or third round attack for this fighter type.
+The Ta-152H fighter had a short range and can only make two attacks on the bomber.
+There is no third round attack for this fighter type.